-We have described a simple and robust method for lossless compression of floating-point data based on predictive coding.
-The main characteristics of our method are (1) effective predictive coding for floating-point data, (2) efficient arithmetic and robustness of implementation by treating the floating-point number as an unsigned integer, (3) highspeed adaptive range coding of leading zeros in residuals, and (4) transmission of raw bits whenever we cannot expect compression to result in much gain.
-Our scheme provides high compression rates without sacrificing computational efficiency, thereby delivering high throughput when used in a typical large scale simulation environment where I/O bandwidth is an especially precious resource.
+We described a simple method for lossless compression of floating-point data based on predictive coding.
+The main characteristics of our method are (1) effective predictive coding of floating-point data, (2) efficient and robust arithmetic by mapping floating-point numbers to integers, (3) fast adaptive range coding of leading zeros in residuals, and (4) transmission of raw bits whenever we cannot expect compression to result in much gain.
+Our scheme provides high compression rates without sacrificing computational efficiency, thereby delivering high throughput in typical large scale simulation environments where I/O bandwidth is an especially precious resource.